 Santa Rosa Community Health serves our diverse community by providing excellent, culturally responsive, comprehensive primary care that is accessible to all people.
 We care for the whole person with compassion and respect.
 We cultivate a safe, supportive learning environment where employees can do their best work in a way that embraces diversity.
 We advocate for health care as a human right because it is fundamental to social justice.

-Memorial Hospital is run by St. Jospeh Health - Sonoma County.
+Memorial Hospital is run by St. Joseph Health - Sonoma County.
 St. Joseph Health brings people together to provide compassionate care, promote health improvement, and create healthy communities.
 Santa Rosa Memorial Hospital is a state-of-the-art, 338 bed acute care hospital providing a range of specialty services.
 The hospital is home to the region's Level II Trauma Center serving the entire Coastal Valleys area, including Sonoma, Napa, Mendocino and Lake counties, as well as coastal Marin County.
 St. Joseph Health offers a broad range of volunteer opportunities at their hospitals and a wide range of community-based positions through their Hospice, Community Health and Community Benefit programs.

 Contact: (707) 525-5300

 The Sitting Room is a local library and archive with over 6,000 books by and about women - just 2 blocks from the SSU campus.
 This is a local feminist treasure and a great internship for anyone who loves books, wants archival experience for grad school, or would like to plan literary events or enjoys social media.
 Internship duties would include helping the library serve its readers and writers, support the writing workshops, salons, events and exhibits.
-Interns will also work with archival maintenance and help to impove the system, give tours to the general public and scholars, encourage research by example and direction and "market" the Sitting Room to the academic and larger community through expanding its social media presence.
+Interns will also work with archival maintenance and help to improve the system, give tours to the general public and scholars, encourage research by example and direction and "market" the Sitting Room to the academic and larger community through expanding its social media presence.

 Contact: JJ (she was one of the founders of WGS at SSU and would love to set up internships with current WGS students!) at (707) 795-9028

 TLC Child & Family services is a non-profit organization that annually serves over 600 children, young adults and families in Northern California.
 TLC provides comprehensive quality foster care and adoption services, residentially-based services, special education services, transitional housing and counseling.
 Our main campus is located outside of Sebastopol, CA on seven acres of rural property complete with an apple orchard.
 On this site, we employ over 100 staff members who have an extensive background in social work, special education, counseling and child development.
-We provide comprehensive services to six Northern California counties including Sonoma, Napa, Mendocino, marin, Solano and Lake.
+We provide comprehensive services to six Northern California counties including Sonoma, Napa, Mendocino, Marin, Solano and Lake.

 Contact: (707) 823-7300 or email@example.com

-As a small middle school, located in the lively and culturally rich Fruitvale community, our mission is to interrupt inequities in our community by ensuring all students are academically and socially prepared for success in high school and beyond.
+As a small middle school, located in the lively and culturally rich Fruitvale community, our mission is to interrupt inequities in our community by insuring all students are academically and socially prepared for success in high school and beyond.
 In order to achieve our mission, we have partnered with the community to offer services to supplement our academic program and address the needs of the whole-child.
 We offer an extensive after-school program open to everyone, a health clinic onsite with dental services, a Univision media center, on site mental health providers, a community schools manager and an academic counselor, a robust elective program including art, computer science, music, intervention classes, drama and more, young affinity groups for our boys and girls to deepen their understanding about their own history and culture, a family center that is open daily, parent education classes, and much more.

 Contact: (510) 535-3880 (ext.
 5100)